kapilwagh/File-Encryption/README.md

 Would you like to (E)ncrypt or (D)ecrypt?:D

-File to decrypt: (encrypted)filename.jpg
+File to decrypt: (encrypted)filename

-Password: <Enter Password>
+Password: password

 Done.